balakrishna02/Adventure-Works-Data-Engineering-Project/README.md

 # Adventure-Works-Data-Engineering-Project

 ## Introduction
 This project provides a comprehensive end-to-end data engineering solution using Azure cloud services.
 It encompasses the design and implementation of data workflows from scratch, focusing on real-time data ingestion, transformation, and processing.
 The project leverages key Azure tools such as Azure Data Factory and Data Bricks to build scalable and efficient data pipelines.
-It emphasizes practical application of data architecture principles, data integration, and transformation techniques, demonstrating a complete data engineering workflow.
+The project emphasizes practical implementation of data architecture, ETL processes, and scalable data solutions in Azure, providing a comprehensive overview suitable for real-world applications.

 ## Data Architechture